A clear plastic water bottle on a wooden surface with sunlight shadows, showing bottled water's portability.

 Unopened Bottle Water

 Bottling water companies label their product with a shelf life of 1 to 2 years only.
 With this, bottled water is good to drink within this period.
-However, according to NSF International, Water itself does not go bad or become stale.
+However, according to NSF International, Water does not go bad or become stale.

 Meanwhile, the guidelines for good water manufacturing state that water processing and storage must be under clean conditions.
 It must be free of water-borne contaminants and bacteria.